hashicorp/terraform/website/source/docs/providers/circonus/r/graph.html.markdown

 * `stack` - (Optional) If this metric is to be stacked, which stack set does it belong to (starting at `0`).

-## `stream_group` Configuration
+## `metric_cluster` Configuration

-A stream group aggregates multiple metric streams together dynamically using a query language.
+A metric cluster aggregates multiple metric streams together dynamically using a query language.

 * `active` - (Optional) A boolean if the stream group is enabled or not.